 Emerging market performance was decent and the MSCI EM rose +0.7% USD for the month of February, which followed on from a positive January (+3.0%).

-African markets had mixed performance during September.
-The MSCI EFM Africa ex-SA NTR index was down -0.3% USD for the month.
-Nigeria +6.2% closed in positive territory whilst Egypt -2.7% was negative.
-Smaller Africa markets such as Uganda and Namibia closed positively.
+African markets were mixed during February.
+The MSCI EFM Africa ex-SA NTR index dropped -1.2% USD for the month.
+Nigeria -6.2%(USD) and Egypt (-0.51%), two of our larger markets, were very weak.
+Other Africa markets such as Ghana (+8.6%) and Kenya (+6.3%) closed positively.

-The Adventis Africa Equity Strategy -0.06% USD was down for the month, however it outperformed it’s benchmark by 145bps over September.
-The strategy is up 2.2% for the quarter and 14.2% over the last six months.
-The strategy has outperformed its benchmark since inception (Dec 2014) by 2.8% p.a.
+The Adventis Africa Equity Strategy -3.16% USD was down for the month and underperformed it’s benchmark by 126bps over February.
+The strategy has outperformed its benchmark since inception (Dec 2014) by 2.2% p.a.

 Focus on Impact Investing

 The team continued with their evaluation of the current portfolio holdings with respect to their Impact alignment to the United Nations Social Development Goals (SDGs).
+We are now using the Cambridge Institute of Sustainable Leadership (CISL) methodology to measure the company and portfolio contribution to impact.
 The Impact Scores are being used to drive portfolio construction as well as risk control.